hapax/hapax.github.io/assets/chuzenji.md

 complex once offering travellers the threefold amenity of *omiyage* (souvenirs), teppanyaki, and hotel.
-Long abandoned, it now offers little more than a dereliction of weeds, rust, and lace curtains that Hideo Nakata would endorse.
+Long abandoned, it now offers little more than a dereliction of weeds, rust, and lace curtains that horror auteur Hideo Nakata would probably endorse.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake11.png" />